swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/08-RunCommands.md

 tags = ["tutorial", "cloud9", "s3"]
 +++

 Let us run a few Linux commands to install a few software packages.
 Enter the following commands, and press **y** and **enter** when necessary.
-The instance that we've started is completely blank and does not contain any downloaded programs or software.
-We'll need to build it up from scratch.
+The instance that we have started is completely blank and does not contain any downloaded programs or software.
+We will need to build it up from scratch.

 From yum **(nmap)**: just to install a network tool